University of Reading

 About

-In the UK, the University of Reading is the top ranked institution for Agriculture (2025 QS rankings) with world class expertise and facilities in agri-tech, encompassing many disciplines across the whole University.
-This includes innovation in protected and vertical farming systems, precision agriculture, the use of remote sensing and on-farm sensors to manage and predict crop/livestock development as well as to assess and control key growth factors (such as disease), and methods for improving soil health.
+In the UK, the University of Reading is ranked 1st for Agriculture and Forestry (QS World University Rankings by Subject 2026) and is consistently placed among the top 20 globally.
+Reading has world-class expertise and facilities spanning multiple disciplines across the University.
+This includes innovation in protected and vertical farming systems, precision agriculture, and the use of remote sensing and on-farm sensors to monitor and predict crop and livestock development, as well as to assess and manage key growth factors such as disease.
+The University also has significant expertise in improving soil health.

-We also have expertise in the use of big data to improve efficiency in the food value chain, including supporting resilient production systems in the context of climate change; as well as in the valorisation of food side streams and the development of food waste bio-refinery innovations.
+We also apply advanced data analytics to improve efficiency across the food value chain, including supporting resilient production systems in the context of climate change.
+Our research extends to the valorisation of food side streams and the development of food waste biorefinery innovations.
+In addition, we have leading expertise in agri-tech adoption, knowledge exchange and behaviour change, economic evaluation, applied policy, and the ethics of emerging agricultural technologies.

-The Centre for Dairy Research at Shinfield Farm is a unique, state-of-the-art scientific facility for applied and strategic large animal research, including studies concerning milk composition and human health, dairy cow nutrition, and the environmental impacts of meat and milk production.
-The 180-hectare Sonning farm is home to a 12-hectare Crop Research Unit and 360 dairy youngstock.
+• Centre for Dairy Research (CEDAR) at Hall Farm is a unique and internationally renowned facility for both applied and strategic large animal research.
+This includes work on milk composition and human health, dairy cow nutrition, and the environmental impacts of meat and milk production.

-The International Cocoa Quarantine Centre – the exchange of germplasm is important for cocoa breeding and many related activities.
-The International Cocoa Quarantine Centre operates to ensure that vital cocoa germplasm can be exchanged for use in breeding without transferring pests and diseases from one cocoa growing region to another.
+• International Cocoa Quarantine Centre (ICQC) ensures that vital cocoa germplasm can be safely exchanged for breeding purposes, without transferring pests and diseases between growing regions.

 In the News